 - Set The password policy attributes are described below.

 - When you're finished, click Update password policy.

-Jira Service Desk - only for Atlassian account users from the verified domains of their organization.
-Jira Service Desk portal-only users that do not have Atlassian accounts (on the organization’s verified domains) are not covered by the password policy.
+Jira Service Management - only for Atlassian account users from the verified domains of their organization.
+Jira Service Management portal-only users that do not have Atlassian accounts (on the organization’s verified domains) are not covered by the password policy.

 Minimum password strength

 You can choose the minimum strength that all passwords should comply with.
 Note that Atlassian account uses an entropy score to evaluate password strength so there aren't simple rules, however these examples give some guidance: